matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

-# MSC0000: Provide authentication method for appservice users
+# MSC2778: Providing authentication method for appservice users

 Appservices within Matrix are increasingly attempting to support End-to-End Encryption.
 As such, they need a way to generate devices for their users so that they can participate in E2E rooms.
 In order to